Call for the Best Deals : 0800 098 8877

 Dill Attracts hoverflies (which eat aphids) and improves growth rate.
 Plant close to cucumbers but avoid letting it flower too early.

-Nasturtiums Acts as a "trap crop."
-Aphids love them and will attack them instead of your vines.
+Nasturtiums Acts as a trap crop.
+Aphids attack them instead of your vines.
 Plant near the greenhouse door or vents.

-Marigolds Strong scent confuses and deters Whitefly.
-Pot them up and place them on the staging between your cucumber pots.
+Marigolds Strong scent confuses and deters whitefly.
+Pot them up and place them on staging between your cucumber pots.

 Troubleshooting Common Problems